Are you a rowing champion or wish to be one?

 - For better understanding, the measurement point on your palm is halfway between the thumb and forefinger’s distance.

-Check out this video below to get a better understanding as to how you need to measure your hand for the optimum sized gloves.
+Check out this video below to get a better understanding of how you need to measure your hand for the optimum-sized gloves.

 General Size References for Rowing Gloves: